ZenglerLab/MIND-/Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

-<h4> <p align ="center"> Guild-Based Microbiome Classification and Predictions of Competition in a SynCom </p> </h4>
+# Guild-Based Microbiome Classification and Predictions of Competition in a SynCom

 _Note: The following scripts need to be run in sequence._
 _Note: Before running these scripts, users should modify the path of any data table import or export to match location of corresponding files in their system_

 ***

-Data overview: Samples, experiment description
+## Overview

+### Experiment overview

+Multi-omics analysis of a 16-member synthetic community (SynCom) grown in complex medium (see Moyne et _al._, 2023 manuscript for details).

+Multi-omics analysis included:
+- metagenomics (metaG)
+- metatranscriptomics (metaT)
+- metaRibo-Seq (metaRS)

+This directory includes statistical analysis of SynCom multiomics sequencing data, notably __Microbial Guilds Classification__ and __prediction of competition__ interactions between SynCm members.

+It also contains statistical analysis of multiomics and metagenomics sequencing data of experimental dropout experiments used to validate guild-based competition predictions.

+### Bioinformatics processing overview

+Data tables used in this directory were obtained through bioinformatic processing of the sequencing data.
+For more information about sequencing data processing, please refer to Moyne et _al._, 2023.

 ***

-Example code to process sequencing data and obtain input files.

-***
+## Scripts contents overview

 ### 1.multiomics_customindex_dataprep.Rmd